rust-lang/rust/src/doc/reference.md

 ```

 It is possible to define an implementation without referring to a trait.
 The
-methods in such an implementation can only be used as direct calls on the
+methods in such an implementation can only be used as direct calls on the values
-values of the type that the implementation targets.
-In such an implementation,
+of the type that the implementation targets.
+In such an implementation, the
-the trait type and `for` after `impl` are omitted.
-Such implementations are
+trait type and `for` after `impl` are omitted.
+Such implementations are limited
-limited to nominal types (enums, structs), and the implementation must appear
+to nominal types (enums, structs, trait objects), and the implementation must
-in the same crate as the `self` type:
+appear in the same crate as the `self` type:

 ```
 struct Point {x: i32, y: i32}